-3.1 Faculty members may be laid off only following a declaration of programme redundancy according to the procedures contained in this article.
+3.1 Faculty members may be laid off only following a declaration of program redundancy according to the procedures contained in this article.

-4.0 Programme Redundancy
+4.0 Program Redundancy

-- 4.1 No Faculty member shall be terminated, dismissed, or otherwise penalized with respect to terms and conditions of employment or to rights or privileges relating to employment for reasons of programme redundancy except in accordance with this article. - 4.2 Faculty members may be laid off only if a programme redundancy has been declared by the University according to the procedures contained in this article. - 4.3 Programme redundancy is defined and described in 2.0, above, and 4.5-4.6, below. - 4.4 The University may not declare a programme redundancy or eliminate an academic programme without the recommendation of Senate. - 4.5 The Joint Committee on Studies will examine whether or not a given programme is redundant only: - a) when asked to do so by written request of the Senate following a resolution supported by a majority of members of the Senate; or, - b) by written request of the Academic Vice-President & Provost who shall notify the Senate and University Faculty of this request at the same time. - 4.6 The Joint Committee on Studies shall report within forty working days and shall answer the following questions. - a) Does the academic programme in question meet an acceptable minimum academic standard as indicated by an external academic review conducted within the last three years and submitted to the Committee on Academic Reviews? - b) Does the academic programme meet minimum standards for cost-effectiveness? - c) Does the academic programme meet minimum standards for relevance? - d) Does the academic programme attract a minimum acceptable enrolment? - 4.7 If the answer to any of these questions is negative, the report must ascertain whether, within the resources being made available to the programme, the answer will be positive within two years. - 4.8 In the event that the answer is not projected to be positive within two years, the Joint Committee on Studies is deemed to have made a finding of programme redundancy. - 4.9 The report is forwarded to the Senate for consideration. - 4.10.1 The Senate, on receipt of the report of the Joint Committee on Studies, shall give the Academic Vice President & Provost and the Dean thirty working days to comment on the findings. - 4.10.2 The Senate shall also provide all other interested persons or groups with an opportunity to make submissions prior to formulating its recommendation to the University. - 4.10.3 The Senate shall give due consideration to the report of the Joint Committee on Studies,
+- 4.1 No Faculty member shall be terminated, dismissed, or otherwise penalized with respect to terms and conditions of employment or to rights or privileges relating to employment for reasons of program redundancy except in accordance with this article. - 4.2 Faculty members may be laid off only if a program redundancy has been declared by the University according to the procedures contained in this article. - 4.3 Program redundancy is defined and described in 2.0 above and 4.5 and 4.6, below. - 4.4 The University may not declare a program redundancy or eliminate an academic program without the recommendation of Senate. - 4.5 The Joint Committee on Studies will examine whether a given program is redundant only: - a) when asked to do so by written request of the Senate following a resolution supported by a majority of members of the Senate; or - b) by written request of the Academic Vice-President & Provost who shall notify the Senate and University Faculty of this request at the same time. - 4.6 The Joint Committee on Studies shall report within forty (40) working days and shall answer the following questions. - a) Does the academic program in question meet an acceptable minimum academic standard as indicated by an external academic review conducted within the last three (3) years and submitted to the Committee on Academic Reviews? - b) Does the academic program meet minimum standards for cost-- effectiveness? - c) Does the academic program meet minimum standards for relevance? - d) Does the academic program attract a minimum acceptable enrolment?

-- the views of the Dean, and the views of other interested persons. - 4.10.4 If the Senate then declares that a programme redundancy exists, the University, after consultation with the StFXAUT, will make all reasonable efforts to reassign Faculty members in the affected programme or programmes to vacant faculty positions in other programmes, or to vacant administrative positions, if such vacant positions lie within the expertise of those Faculty members.
+- 4.7 If the answer to any of these questions is negative, the report must ascertain whether, within the resources being made available to the program, the answer will be positive within two (2) years. - 4.8 In the event that the answer is not projected to be positive within two (2) years, the Joint Committee on Studies is deemed to have made a finding of program redundancy. - 4.9 The report is forwarded to the Senate for consideration. - 4.10 The Senate, on receipt of the report of the Joint Committee on Studies, shall give the Academic Vice-President & Provost and the Dean thirty (30) working days to comment on the findings. - 4.10.1 The Senate shall also provide all other interested persons or groups with an opportunity to make submissions prior to formulating its recommendation to the University. - 4.10.2 The Senate shall give due consideration to the report of the Joint Committee on Studies, the views of the Dean, and the views of other interested persons. - 4.10.3 If the Senate then declares that a program redundancy exists, the University, after consultation with the StFXAUT, will make all reasonable efforts to reassign Faculty members in the affected program or programs to vacant faculty positions in other programs or to vacant administrative positions, if such vacant positions lie within the expertise of those Faculty members.